US Unemployment Rate Falls To 8.4 Percent: Government - UrduPoint

 Washington, (UrduPoint / Pakistan Point News - 4th Sep, 2020 ) :The US economy added 1.4 million jobs in August and the unemployment rate fell to 8.4 percent, the Labor Department said Friday, a sign of the continuing recovery from the coronavirus pandemic.

-The drop in the unemployment rate from 10.2 percent in July was much more than expected.

-The report said August's jobs gains reflected temporary hiring for the US census, as well as a rebound in hiring in retail, professional and business services and the hard-hit leisure and hospitality sector.
+The drop in the unemployment rate from 10.2 percent in July was much more than expected, and brought on by a surge in temporary hires for the US census, as well as a recovery in some sectors that were badly hit by shutdowns to stop the coronavirus pandemic.

+"Great Jobs Numbers!"
+President Donald Trump tweeted.
+"Broke the 10% level faster and deeper than thought possible."
+However, employment in the world's largest economy was down 11.5 million jobs or 7.6 percent from its level before the pandemic in February, and economists warned that without the census hiring, August's report was actually weaker than it appeared.

+The government has hired nearly 600,000 workers in the past two months.